 Applications For The Following Programs & Benefits Are Available At The Franklin Senior Center: Food Stamps, Handicapped Placards, Homestead Act, Health Care Proxy, Mass Health, Prescription Advantage, and the Elder Home Repair Program; please call for more information.

 Tax Deferrals for Senior Home Owners: Seniors (65 years of age or older) who meet certain income guidelines can defer property taxes until they sell their property or pass away.
 The Town of Franklin now allows elders who are in the tax deferral program to defer water and sewer charges, and betterment fees.
 For more information about the deferral process, please call the Senior Center or the Assessor’s Office.

-You may also qualify for the Circuit Breaker Tax Credit of up to $1,070 if you pay more than 10% of your income in real estate taxes and water and sewer bills.
+You may also qualify for the Circuit Breaker Tax Credit of up to $1,150 if you pay more than 10% of your income in real estate taxes and water and sewer bills.
 Seniors 65 or over whose property taxes (or 25% of your rent) exceed 10% of their gross annual income may be eligible for a tax credit for this year and the past three years - even if they’ve never filed Massachusetts state income tax forms.
 Property owners can add 50% of water and sewer fees (if they’re not in your property tax bill) to the total taxes paid.
-Those who qualify receive the amount by which their taxes exceed 10% of income, up to a maximum of $1070 for tax year 2015, but taxes must be filed to earn this tax credit.
-For assistance in filing for this credit, call Erin Rogers at 508 520-4945.
+Those who qualify receive the amount by which their taxes exceed 10% of income, up to a maximum of $1,150 for tax year 2020, but taxes must be filed to earn this tax credit.
+For assistance in filing for this credit, call Maggie Gundersen at 508-520-4945, or watch this tutorial:

 SHINE (Serving the Health Information Needs of Elders): For information about health insurance issues, call to make an appointment with our SHINE counselor.